Call now in confidence immediate help & advice 24/7

 An AUD can range from mild, to moderate and finally severe.

-How severe the addiction is determined by how many symptoms of an AUD you present with.
+How severe the addiction is determined by how many symptoms of AUD you present with.

-Depending on how severe your addiction is, you will need to attend rehab for either 28, 60 or 90 days.
+Depending on how severe your addiction is, you will need to attend drug and alcohol rehab for either 28, 60 or 90 days.

-Unfortunately, withdrawing from alcohol creates some very nasty withdrawal symptoms.
+Unfortunately, withdrawing from alcohol creates some very nasty alcohol withdrawal symptoms, even whilst at alcohol rehab.

 These symptoms are known to come on quite suddenly as early on as a few hours into your withdrawal.